All-Albanian Congress: Constitution of the Assembly of Vlorë

-After the documents were checked, Ismail Kemal again took the floor and held a speech stating that he believes that the only way to prevent division of the territory of Albanian Vilayet between the Balkan allies is to separate it from Ottoman Empire.
+After the documents were checked, Ismail Kemal again took the floor and held a speech stating that he believes that the only way to prevent the division of the territory of the Albanian Vilayet between the Balkan allies is to separate it from the Ottoman Empire.
 Kemal's proposal was unanimously accepted and it was decided to constitute the Assembly of Vlorë (Kuvendi i Vlorës) and to sign the declaration of independence of Albania.
 By signing the declaration of Albanian independence the present deputies of the Assembly of Vlorë rejected the autonomy granted by the Ottoman Empire to the Albanian Vilayet, projected a couple of months earlier.
 The consensus was made for the complete independence.

 The sitting was then suspended and members of newly constituted National Assembly went to the house of Ismail Kemal and raised the flag of Skanderbeg on the balcony of his house, in front of the gathered people.